The Lahore Ahmadiyya Islamic Movement

 Search the website

 1. “In Lahore I had a debate with a Maulvi Abdul Hakim.
 I put to him: Why do you object to God speaking, when Hazrat Umar was a muhaddas.
-He denied it flatly and said that the Holy Prophet had only stated hypothetically [that Hazrat Umar was a muhaddas], and that Hazrat Umar was not a muhaddas.
-He did not at all believe that there was any revelation after the Holy Prophet.”
+He denied it flatly and said that the Holy Prophet had only stated it hypothetically, and that Hazrat Umar was not a muhaddas.
+He considered it impossible that anyone could receive revelation after the Holy Prophet.
+He does not believe it at all and has closed the doors of revelation forever.”

 2. “In Lahore I had a debate with a Maulvi on the word muhaddas, that it says in Hadith reports that muhaddas is one to whom God speaks, and this applied to Hazrat Umar.
-The Maulvi replied that as in Islam there is no revelation after the Holy Prophet, therefore Hazrat Umar did not achieve this rank.”
+The Maulvi replied that as in Islam there is no revelation after the Holy Prophet, therefore Hazrat Umar did not achieve this rank.
+It is as if in this Ummah only dajjals can come.”

-These statements show that in 1904 Hazrat Mirza Ghulam Ahmad was still confirming the standpoint he had taken in his debate with Maulvi Abdul Hakim in 1892.
-That standpoint was that revelation continues among followers of the Holy Prophet Muhammad, that this was why Hazrat Mirza himself received revelation, and that such persons are known as muhaddas in Islam.
+These statements show that long after 1901 Hazrat Mirza Ghulam Ahmad was still confirming the standpoint he had taken in his debate with Maulvi Abdul Hakim in 1892 — that revelation continues among followers of the Holy Prophet Muhammad and the recipient of such revelation is known as muhaddas in Islam.

 “I had a debate with a man in Lahore, called Abdul Hakim.
 He said plainly that even Hazrat Umar was not a muhaddas.
 He interpreted the hadith report about him as meaning that if there was going to be a muhaddas it would have been Umar.”

-The editor’s footnote at this point is as follows:
+The editor’s footnote, marked by * above, is as follows:

 “When the debate of this Maulvi Abdul Hakim with the holy Imam was held in Lahore in February 1892, I myself, the editor of Al-Hakam, was present at that occasion.
 This man went off with the papers of the debate at the end.
 Then he came to Qadian, unashamedly, in 1900.
 Matters were explained to him but he did not understand and started saying ridiculous things.
 When he was reminded of the Lahore debate and accused of running off with the debate papers, he promised to have them printed and to send them to the editor of Al-Hakam within one month; otherwise, he said, he should be considered as a liar.
 Now, let alone one month, one year is passing and he has still not sent the papers.
 If that wretch had sent the papers, we would have published the Hazrat’s speeches.
 Anyhow, it is that Abdul Hakim who is mentioned here.”